 All small groups are not created equal.
 I’ve seen some small groups that are merely fellowship groups.
 I know of some small groups that are more like support groups.
-Some groups are more Bible study focused.
+Some groups are more Bible study-focused.
 Some small groups are more prayer focused.
 Small groups can be as varied as you can imagine.

 Designed to lead untrained to fully trained

 The goal of Jesus’ small group was not just a deep Bible study to create theologians.
 The goal of Jesus’ small group was not only relationships so they might have deep fellowship.
-One of the main goals of Jesus’ small group with His original disciples was to develop His character and conduct in them so that they could be on mission for Him.
+One of the main goals of Jesus’ small group with His original disciples was to develop His character and conduct so they could be on mission for Him.

 Designed to multiply more groups